ChangwuHuang/ChangwuHuang_OldVersion.github.io/_pages/about.md

 - Outstanding University Graduate of Sichuan Province, 2010.

-- Outstanding Undergraduate Graduate Design & Thesis of SWJTU, 2010.
+- Outstanding Undergraduate Graduate Design and Thesis of SWJTU, 2010.

 - National Scholarship, 2006 and 2009.